 Q: My cat won't wear a collar.
 What can I

 1) Make sure the collar is not too tight and not too loose.
 For

-a comfortable and safe fit, you should be able to fit only two fingers
+a safe and comfortable fit, you should be able to fit only 1 to

 2) Try removing the bell.
 Usually it's the bell that the cat dislikes,